BBN-Q/pyqgl2/README.md

 niceties of a high-level programming language provided by the python host language.

-Documentation on the QGL2 compiler and language, including current known limitations, is in [doc].
+Documentation on the QGL2 compiler and language, including current known limitations, is in [doc](doc).

 ## Examples